JuliaManifolds/Manopt.jl/joss/paper.md

 # Summary

 [`Manopt.jl`](https://manoptjl.org) provides a set of optimization algorithms for optimization problems given on a Riemannian manifold $\mathcal M$.
-Based on a generic optimization framework, together with the interface `ManifoldsBase.jl` for Riemannian manifolds, classical and recently developed methods are provided in an efficient implementation.
+Based on a generic optimization framework, together with the interface [`ManifoldsBase.jl`](https://github.com/JuliaManifolds/ManifoldsBase.jl) for Riemannian manifolds, classical and recently developed methods are provided in an efficient implementation.
 Algorithms include the derivative-free Particle Swarm and Nelder–Mead algorithms, as well as classical gradient, conjugate gradient and stochastic gradient descent.
 Furthermore, quasi-Newton methods like a Riemannian L-BFGS [@HuangGallivanAbsil:2015:1] and nonsmooth optimization algorithms like a Cyclic Proximal Point Algorithm [@Bacak:2014:1], a (parallel) Douglas-Rachford algorithm [@BergmannPerschSteidl:2016:1] and a Chambolle-Pock algorithm [@BergmannHerzogSilvaLouzeiroTenbrinckVidalNunez:2021:1] are provided, together with several basic cost functions, gradients and proximal maps as well as debug and record capabilities.

 # Statement of Need

-In many applications and optimization tasks, nonlinear data appears naturally.
+In many applications and optimization tasks, non-linear data appears naturally.
 For example, when data on the sphere is measured [@GousenbourgerMassartMusolasAbsilJaquesHendrickxMarzouk:2017], diffusion data can be captured as a signal or even multivariate data of symmetric positive definite matrices [@ValkonenBrediesKnoll2013], and orientations like they appear for electron backscattered diffraction (EBSD) data [@BachmannHielscherSchaeben2011].
 Another example are fixed rank matrices, appearing in matrix completion [@Vandereycken:2013:1].
 Working on these data, for example doing data interpolation and approximation [@BergmannGousenbourger:2018:2], denoising [@LellmannStrekalovskiyKoetterCremers:2013:1], [@BergmannFitschenPerschSteidl:2018], inpainting [@BergmannChanHielscherPerschSteidl:2016], or performing matrix completion [@GaoAbsil:2021], can usually be phrased as an optimization problem